Joseph H. Woodnorth: Civil War

 Woodnorth entered service in the Union Army in December 1863, just days after his 18th birthday.
-He was enrolled as a private in Company G of the 21st Wisconsin Infantry Regiment and served with the regiment through the Atlanta Campaign.
+He was enrolled as a private in Company G of the 21st Wisconsin Infantry Regiment and served with the regiment through the Atlanta campaign.

 On June 28, 1864, he was detailed to the personal staff of Major General George Henry Thomas, as an orderly.
 That September, he was commissioned as a first lieutenant and assigned chief clerk to the brigade inspector general, working still on behalf of General Thomas.
 He was ultimately granted a brevet to captain due to actions he took during the Battle of Franklin.
 On that occasion, General Thomas wrote a letter of praise to his aide.

 As the 21st Wisconsin Infantry was mustered out of federal service and ceased to exist in June 1865, Woodnorth briefly transferred to the 3rd Wisconsin Infantry Regiment, and remained in the service until September 1865.

 Merchant and political career

 After the war, he returned to Waupaca and worked on his father's farm.
 In 1867 he was elected city marshal and served for three years.
 In 1871, he was hired by Henry Mumbrue to manage the Gill's Landing Warehouse on the Wolf River.
 A year later, he opened a drug store with Mumbrue as a partner, and in 1877 assumed full ownership of the store.

 Over the next decade, Woodnorth held a number of public service roles, including city fire chief, city superintendent of schools (1878-1886), member of the Waupaca County board (1882-1883), and register of deeds (1880-1885).
-In 1888 he was appointed Register of the U.S. land office at Menasha by President Grover Cleveland.
+In 1888 he was appointed Register of the United States General Land Office at Menasha by President Grover Cleveland.

 Woodnorth assisted in the founding of the Wisconsin Veterans Home in King, Wisconsin and served on its board of trustees until his death.
 He also served as president of the Waupaca Starch and Potato Company, director of the National Bank of Waupaca, and vice president of the State Park Association of Milwaukee.

 Running on the Democratic Party ticket, Woodnorth made his first run for Wisconsin State Senate in 1886, but was soundly defeated by Republican John E. Leahy.
 Four years later, Woodnorth ran again and won the seat in the Democratic wave election of 1890.
 He represented Wisconsin's 21st State Senate district, which then comprised all of Shawano and Waupaca counties, as well as the eastern half of Marathon County.
 After the close of the 1893 legislative session he resigned from office to accept an appointment from President Cleveland to serve as U.S. pension agent for the Milwaukee district.

 He died in 1910 at his home in Waupaca, Wisconsin, after a short time with pneumonia.